Flight Safety In A Europa

 Major distraction >>> Major Stress >>> Narrow focus on landing possibilities >>> Neglected speed control + subconscious desire to slow down events + tension in arm muscles >>> Speed decay >>> Stall >>> use of rudder or out of trim >>> Spin

-Despite every pilot knowing that with an EFATO one should always land ahead, if you read the AAIB reports it is apparent that in many instances it is clear that the pilot has attempted to turn and very probably has used an undue amount of rudder, thus initiating a spin rather than a straight stall.
-That is to say that in real life engine failure situations pilots will sometimes feel it is too dangerous to land ahead, even though they know full well that their instructors told them they should.
+Despite every pilot knowing that with an EFATO one should always land ahead, a recent study of the last 20 years AAIB reports of UK EFATO incidents show that in over half of all cases the pilot turned back and of the fatal cases 87% turned back.
+That is to say that in real life engine failure situations pilots will very often feel it is too dangerous to land ahead, even though they know full well that their instructors told them they should.

 My thesis is that there are three main ways in which you can equip yourself to avoid following this fatal sequence: